Barbados Supermarkets and Grocery Stores

 A wide selection

 First time visitors to Barbados are often surprised at the wide range of imported groceries on our supermarket shelves.
 In fact Barbados imports much of its food supply.
 Most products are imported from the USA, Canada and the Caribbean.
-Some British brands are also available locally.
+Many British brands are also available locally.

 Due to shipping costs, import duties and taxes the cost of imported products is typically higher than you pay at home.
 If you'll be in Barbados for several weeks consider bringing some non-perishable items with you.